leios/gpu-handbook/src/content/abstractions.md

 * **Windows**: Go to the "Device Manager" and look under "Display Adapters", where you should find the manufacturer of your GPU.
 * **Mac**: Go to "About this Mac".
 If it says you are running an "Apple M$$x$$" chip, where $$x$$ is some number, then you can use your Apple Silicon GPU.
 Otherwise, there might some other GPU shown there.
 * **Linux**: To be honest, there are a bunch of different ways to figure out what hardware you are running, so feel free to google and use your preferred method.
 My go-to is always `lspci | grep "VGA"`, which will tell you what GPUs you have.
+Other options include `lshw -C display` or just pasting `about:support` into the URL for Firefox.

 In the case you have more than one GPU available, feel free to use whichever one you want (or all of them).
 If you do not have a usable GPU, that is totally ok!